sjb1233/Shopify_Challenge/README.md

 * Challenge 2
   * https://backend-challenge-summer-2018.herokuapp.com/challenges.json?id=2&page=1

+# Main File:

+The src/com/company/main.java is the file with the code.

 # Observations

 Each menu item only has one parent; so, either two menus are distinct or they are